Customer Experiences

 Lifestyles and values:

-The pool includes a variety of lifestyles and values that are identified through specific screening questions to cover diverse consumer segments.
+The pool encompasses a wide range of lifestyles and values, which are identified through specific screening questions in order to cover diverse consumer segments.

-The percentages are based on data collected as of January 30, 2024 and may vary at the current time.
-We attach great importance to the protection of our respondents and their privacy in accordance with the GDPR.
-All information in our online surveys is treated anonymously and confidentially, used for statistical purposes only and protected by strict security measures.
+The percentages are based on data collected on January 30, 2024, and may vary at the present time.
+We attach great importance to protecting our test subjects and their privacy in accordance with the GDPR.
+All information provided in our online surveys is treated anonymously and confidentially, used solely for statistical purposes, and protected by strict security measures.

 Recruitment and maintenance of the pool

-Recruitment is conducted through various channels, including online platforms, social media and collaborations with educational institutions to reach a broad and diverse participant base.
-Regular updates and maintenance measures ensure that the pool remains current and panel fatigue is avoided.
-This includes regular communication with participants, incentive schemes to encourage participation and quality assurance measures, such as checking the consistency of responses.
+Recruitment takes place through various channels, including online platforms, social media, and partnerships with educational institutions, in order to reach a broad and diverse participant base.
+Regular updates and maintenance ensure that the pool remains up to date and panel fatigue is avoided.
+This includes regular communication with participants, incentive systems to encourage participation, and quality assurance measures such as checking the consistency of responses.

 Are you interested in participating in panel surveys as a respondent?
-We invite you to contact us without obligation so that we can include you in our survey panels.
+We invite you to contact us without obligation so that we can add you to our survey panels.
 It is important that all participants in our surveys guarantee their independence.
 Please note that we cannot consider every application.
-Inclusion in our survey panels depends on a number of factors, including demographic, socio-economic and psychographic characteristics.
+Inclusion in our survey panels depends on various factors, including demographic, socioeconomic, and psychographic characteristics.

 Big data for opinion research

-At the heart of this research method is the collection and analysis of large amounts of data from the internet.
-AI models, specifically Natural Language Processing (NLP) algorithms, are used to analyze text content in terms of sentiment, topics and specific opinions.
-These algorithms are able to identify and classify both positive and negative statements, as well as recognize trends and patterns in public opinion.
+At the core of this research method is the collection and analysis of large amounts of data from the internet.
+AI models, specifically natural language processing (NLP) algorithms, are used to analyze text content in terms of sentiment, topics, and specific opinions.
+These algorithms are capable of identifying and classifying both positive and negative statements, as well as recognizing trends and patterns in public opinion.

 Screening process and data analysis